demisto/content/Packs/Iboss/Integrations/Iboss/README.md

 Manage block lists, manage allow lists, and perform domain, IP, and/or URL reputation and categorization lookups.
-This integration was integrated and tested with iboss Zero Trust Secure Service Edge 9.8.38.245.
+This integration was integrated and tested with version 9.8.38.245 of iboss Zero Trust Secure Service Edge.

 ## Configure iboss on Cortex XSOAR